How to monitor snapshot deletion using esxtop command

 2. Run the esxtop command.

-3. Press v to see the virtual machines that are in Powered ON state.
-(This command will display all the virtual machine which are Powered ON)
+3. Press v (This command will display all the virtual machines which are Powered ON)

 4. Locate the virtual machine on which the Snapshot consolidation task is running.